 You can try out canyoning here in Raglan at the freshwater stream at Mount Karioi.
 Unless you’re very experienced, it’s best to book a guided tour.
 On this tour, you must descend and ascend several waterfalls (you have a safety harness, so it’s completely safe).
 And despite how daunting it sounds, it’s actually suitable for the whole family.

-Top tip – they offer evening tours where the stream you are climbing downturns into a glowworm grotto.
+Top tip: they offer evening tours where the stream you are climbing downturns into a glowworm grotto.
 So cool!
+Also, you can book from Auckland if you are based there!

 What’s great about canyoning in Raglan is that you can do it in any season.
 Prices start from $129 NZD per adult.
 It’s worth noting that canyoning is only suitable for children over 8 years of age.